dd-iuonac/rpi-control-gpio/README.md

-# rpi-control-gpio
+## Raspberry Pi 3 G.P.I.O.
+Control
-A tool to control Raspbery Pi 3 GPIO
+This is a tool for controlling Raspberry Pi 3 G.P.I.O.